bvantagelimited/mobile-sdk-showcase-apps/ipification-sdk-react-native-js/README.md

 ## Getting Started

-This project is a starting point for a IPification Demo application on Flutter.
+This project is a starting point for a IPification Demo application on RN.

 1. A few resources to get you started